 Charlton Heston starred in The Omega Man (1971) and Will Smith starred in I Am Legend (2007), the remakes of Price's The Last Man on Earth (1964).
 Prior to this, Heston and Price worked together in The Ten Commandments (1956).

 He starred in "How to Make a Movie", a short film that was included in the "Vincent Price: Moviemaking the Hollywood Way", a home movie outfit sold by Sears, Roebuck and Company.

-Price's second wife, Mary Grant, gave birth to his daughter Victoria Price in 1962.
+Price's second wife, Mary Grant, gave birth to his daughter Victoria Price on April 27, 1962.

 He was a longtime member of St. Victor's, and his wife Coral Browne was buried there with a Mozart Requiem Mass accompanied by a full orchestra.